satsummit/landscape/app/_sections/2-capture/1-spatial-and-temporal-resolution.md

 ### What spatial resolution do I need?

 The imagery samples below can help select the right imagery for your project.
-In an urban environment like Fortaleza, free Landsat imagery (15m) shows the extent of the city.
+In an urban environment like Fortaleza, free pan-sharpened Landsat imagery (15m) shows the extent of the city.
 Medium resolution imagery like RapidEye (5m) shows roads.
-With Worldview 3 (.31m) and Pleiades (.5m) images you can count beach umbrellas.
+With Worldview 3 (.3m) and Pleiades (.5m) images you can count beach umbrellas.

 <div id="resolutionComparison"></div>